What Is CMAF? (Update)

 Players moved fast.
 Apple announced that it would add fragmented MP4 support to HLS on June 15, 2016.
 This meant that Apple would use .mp4 delivery for video streams — the very container that Microsoft already uses.

 The benefits of encoding, packaging, and caching a single container for video delivery go without saying.
-But CMAF seeks to do more that just reduce complexity.
+But CMAF seeks to do more than just reduce complexity.
 Even after taking the reins from RTMP years ago, HTTP-based video delivery still lacks the real-time delivery options that viewers demand.
 Could CMAF also improve latency?
-With chunked encoding, the new specification set out to do just that.
+With chunked encoding and chunked transfer encoding, the new specification set out to do just that.

 How CMAF Works